Skip to content

 Kosmos Listed by thegentlemen Ransomware Group

 On July 6, 2026, the ransomware group known as thegentlemen added German publishing house Franckh-Kosmos Verlags-GmbH & Co.
-KG to its leak site, confirming that internal files had been exfiltrated from the company’s systems.
+KG to its leak site, claiming that internal files had been exfiltrated from the company’s systems.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates the victim is Franckh-Kosmos, the Stuttgart-based publisher founded in 1822.
 The company produces guidebooks, children’s books, board games, and educational experiment kits sold across Europe and beyond.
 According to the listing on the group’s leak site, data was taken during a ransomware attack and is now publicly advertised for download or extortion.